fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 - You will see a page verifying that you have turned off auto-renew.
 - Click on the blue "Back to subscription"

-# 7 Subscription will now expire
+# 7 The Process is Complete
-The final page will show that your subscription expires on a certain date and that auto renew is off.
+A final page will appear that says your subscription will expire on a specific date and that auto-renew is off.